 Sometimes, even if we use commercial pectin, a batch of jelly just won't gel.

 But all is not lost.
 In my opinion that batch of "apple syrup" is delicious!
 Try it on pancakes and waffles, on ice cream, or in other desserts.
-And of course it still works perfectly in that Dump Chicken recipe near the beginning of this post.
+And of course it still works perfectly in that Dump Chicken recipe near the beginning of this article.

 Or use the tips in this post from Pick Your Own.org to fix runny jelly.

 For more food preservation and simple, frugal living tips, subscribe to The Acorn, Oak Hill Homestead's weekly-ish newsletter, and join me on Facebook, Instagram and Pinterest.
-I'd love to see you there!

 Blackberry Jam and Triple Berry Jam